 I perceive my artistic practice as an open, dynamic process that explores everyday practices and social interactions through the creative-critical-ludic-ironic appropriation of technology.
 My work includes processes of post-production of common objects and repurposing of narrative fragments (from archives, memories, interviews, internet sources).
 The objects are augmented with technologies and their official use is hacked, while the narrative fragments are recomposed to articulate new plural narratives.
 My artworks are hybrid (physical/digital) and draw inspiration from subjects such as everyday life, political actuality, technological mediation of social interactions and personal/collective (hi)stories.
 The openness of my artworks refers to all stages of the creative process, including DIY/DIWO practices, use of opensource tools, free sharing of knowledge, and community engagement.
 My artistic practice feeds my research, which investigates critical and tactical uses of augmented common objects in the intersection of art and everyday life.

 Caterina Antonopoulou (a.k.a peqpez) is an engineer, a new media artist, and researcher.
 Her artistic practice combines interactive installations and performances, D.I.Y. augmented objects, real-time audiovisual generation, algorithmic video, and urban interventions.

-She is an invited lecturer at the Athens School of Architecture and she was an adjunct lecturer of interactive art at the Master in Digital Arts and the Multimedia, Hypermedia and VideoArt Lab of Athens School of Fine Arts (2011-2012).
-Moreover, she was the instructor of several lectures and workshops, including lectures at the National Technical University of Athens and the Technical Educational Institute of Athens.
+She is an invited lecturer at the Athens School of Architecture and she was an adjunct lecturer of interactive art at the Master in Digital Arts and the Multimedia, Hypermedia & VideoArt Lab of Athens School of Fine Arts (2011-2012).
+Moreover, she is the instructor of several lectures and workshops, including lectures at the National Technical University of Athens and the Technical Educational Institute of Athens.

-Caterina curated the performance section of the 11th and 12th Athens Digital Arts Festival.
+Caterina co-curated the 11th and 12th Athens Digital Arts Festival.
 Moreover, she is a co-founder of the art and technology collective ‘Once upon a Byte’ based in Barcelona, and the B-planet creative workshop for children.